-Other information
+Other Information

 The directors are responsible for the other information.
-The other information comprises the information included in the Directors' Statutory Report, the Audit Committee's Report and the Company Secretary's Certificate as required by the Companies Act of South Africa, which we obtained prior to the date of this report, and the Annual Report, which is expected to be made available to us after that date.
+The other information comprises the information included in the 132 page document titled "Hulamin Limited Notice of Annual General Meeting incorporating the Annual Financial Statements and Remuneration Report for the year ended 31 December 2019", which includes the Notice of the Annual General Meeting, the Remuneration Report, the Audit Committee's Report, the Company Secretary's Certificate, and the Directors' Statutory Report as required by the Companies Act of South Africa, which we obtained prior to the date of this report, and the Annual Report, which is expected to be made available to us after that date.
 Other information does not include the consolidated and separate financial statements and our auditor's report thereon.